Byl3x/downloaderplus/README.md

-# ytdl-AV-mix
+# downloaderplus
-## Dependencies: ffmpeg, bash, youtube-dl
+A small collection of scripts to improve or make some content downloaders easier/more convenient to use
+## List:
-A small script that mixes audio and video to get a higher resolution/audio quality
+ytdl-AV-mix.sh-a script that mixes audio and video when downloading to get higher resolution or better audio.
-The output file's format can be changed in the script
-## How to use:
-Call the script from the command line: `./ytdl-AV-mix <url> <audio format code> <video format code>`
-Or just `./ytdl-AV-mix <url>`
-Or `./ytdl-AV-mix <url> <audio format code>`
-The script will ask what format you want to use and list the available ones
+### Usage:
+`./ytdl-AV-mix.sh <url> <audio code> <video code> <output format> <subtitles(y/n) <additional args for youtube-dl>>` alternatively you can just enter the url and the script will ask for everything else